brianpmac/django-notes/HEROKU.md

 ## Procfile, runtime.txt and requirements.txt

-To deploy on Heroku, you will need to create the following files: Procfile, runtime.txt and requirements.txt.
+To deploy on Heroku, you will need to create the following files:
+* Procfile
+* runtime.txt
+* requirements.txt.

 Create a file called `Procfile` (no extension) that tells Heroku to start and run your app with Gunicorn:

 ```
-web: gunicorn myproject.wsgi --log-file -
+web: gunicorn config.wsgi --log-file -
 ```

 Create a `runtime.txt` file that contains just one line indicating the version of Python you are using.
 To get your exact version of Python use the command `$ python -V`.